Read our Privacy Policy for more information about how we process your data.

 Crude death rate

-Guinea-Bissau faces significant mortality challenges, with life expectancy at just 64.4 years.
-This represents remarkable progress—a gain of 29 years since 1950.
-High infant mortality (47 per 1,000 births) remains a key challenge.
+Guinea-Bissau faces significant mortality challenges, with life expectancy at just 64.6 years.
+This represents remarkable progress: a gain of 29 years since 1950.
+High infant mortality (47 per 1,000 births) is a key challenge.
 By 2100, life expectancy is projected to reach 74.1 years.